Davezacofficial/PassTimeProjects/README.md

 # Introduction

 Welcome, this repository is a compilation of my *pass-time projects*.
-Most of these will be based on python but, would try to include projects in other languages as well!.
+Most of these will be based on python but, eill try to include projects in other languages as well!.
 So, I hope you enjoy & benefit from this repository, it will be open to suggestions and additions feel free to contact me through the means below for collaborations and queries which you may have.
 Happy Coding!